Enner Valencia: International career

 In Ecuador's second group match at the 2015 Copa América in Chile, Valencia successfully converted a penalty to Bolivia, but the kick had to be taken again due to an opponent's infringement; the re-take was saved by Romel Quiñónez.
 He later scored from close range, but Ecuador lost 2–3 nonetheless.
 Four days later in Rancagua, Valencia set up Miller Bolaños' opener and scored Ecuador's second goal as they won 2–1 against Mexico, eliminating the opponents.

 On 8 October 2021, in a 2022 World Cup qualification match against Bolivia, Valencia scored his 32nd and 33rd international goals, becoming the Ecuador national team's all time top goal scorer.

-In the opening game of the 2022 FIFA World Cup, Valencia scored the first goal of the tournemant with a penalty.
+Valencia was named in the Ecuadorian squad for the 2022 FIFA World Cup.
+In the opening game of the 2022 FIFA World Cup, Valencia scored the first goal of the tournament with a penalty.
 Valencia scored both of Ecuador's goals in the same match, their 2–0 win over tournament hosts Qatar in the opening match at the 2022 World Cup.
 In doing so, he became Ecuador's record goalscorer at World Cup final tournaments, with five goals.
 On 25 November 2022, Valencia scored in a 1–1 tie against the Netherlands, thus becoming the first South American player to score six consecutive times in the World Cup.
+Valencia scored the only goal in the victory over Peru on 10 September 2024 for the 2026 World Cup qualifiers.

+He gained his 100th cap on 9 September 2025, becoming the seventh Ecuadorian to do so.